 The fair value of investments classified as Level 3 is determined quarterly and adjusted to reflect the impact of market or investment-specific events using valuation methodologies based on widely recognized practices that are consistent with professional valuation standards.
-In cases where external valuation experts are used to provide independent views on fair values, management ensures their independence and that valuation techniques used are consistent with our valuation governance procedure.
+In cases where external valuation experts are used to provide independent views on significant inputs or fair values, CGF ensures their independence and that valuation techniques used are consistent with its valuation governance procedure.

-The price of a recent investment commonly represents its fair value as of the transaction date.
-Quarterly, the fair value is reassessed using the relevant valuation methodology which is consistently applied over time as appropriate in the prevailing circumstances.
-Valuation techniques include earnings multiples of comparable publicly traded companies, recent transactions, discounted cash flow analysis, pricing models and other industry-accepted methods.
-When there are no current, short-term future earnings or positive cash flows, and no comparable companies or transactions to infer value from, change in fair value is based on objective data from the company.
+The transaction price of a recent investment usually represents its fair value as of the transaction date.
+Quarterly, the fair value is reassessed using relevant valuation methodologies which are consistently applied over time as appropriate in the prevailing circumstances.
+Valuation techniques include earnings multiples of comparable publicly traded companies, recent transactions, discounted cash flow analysis, the Black-Scholes valuation model, the probability weighted expected return model and other industry-accepted methods.
+When there are no current, short-term future earnings or positive cash flows, and no comparable companies or transactions to infer value from, change in fair value is based on data from the portfolio company and the likelihood of achieving key project development milestones.
 Other valuation methods may be used for validation.

-With respect to fund investments classified as Level 3, the annual fair value is generally determined based on most recent audited financial statements received from the fund's general partner.
-For interim reporting periods, fair value is obtained from information provided by the fund's administrators and is reviewed by Management to ensure reasonableness and adherence to acceptable industry valuation methods.
+With respect to fund investments classified as Level 3, fair value is obtained from information provided by the general partner unless there is a specific and objectively verifiable reason to deviate from the value provided.
 Where necessary, the impact of restrictions on the sale or redemption of such investments is taken into consideration in determining fair value.